Walter Ronald Swale: – [Headmaster 1946–1971]

 The Five Ways Magazine

 Reading through The Five Ways Magazine, we get a picture of W.R.
-Swale somewhat different from the one we saw at Heath.
+Swale in some ways different from the one we saw at Heath.
 The first mention comes in No. 28 Summer 1926 when, as a student teacher, he is credited with producing School for Scandal by Sheridan along with others.

 Following his arrival at King Edward VI Grammar School in 1931, he is credited with being involved in the production of Julius Cesar in Britain, an Operetta in 3 Acts (1932), the Christmas Entertainment (1932), The Taming of the Shrew (no date), The Rivals (1935), a School Entertainment (1936), H.M.S.
 Pinafore (1937), King Henry the Fourth, Part I (1938) and The Mikado in which Mr Swale played the Mikado (1939)